 For women: The stress of outdoor living can dramatically alter menstrual cycles.
 Bring enough tampons/pads for two cycles.

 All prescription medication must be listed on your medical form.
-When crossing the US/Canada border, customs may ask for a doctor’s note verifying your prescription.

 Check with your physician, but if possible do not increase or decrease medication for depression, anxiety, etc. (Prozac, Zoloft, etc.) immediately before or during QUEST.
 The program is stressful physically and emotionally, and the effects of significant changes in these medications could be amplified.